Holland Tunnel: September 11 attacks

-Following the September 11 attacks on the World Trade Center, the Holland Tunnel remained closed to all but emergency traffic for over a month, due to its proximity to the World Trade Center site.
-When the tunnel reopened on October 15, 2001, strict new regulations were enacted, and single-occupancy vehicles and trucks were banned from entering the tunnel.
+Following the September 11 attacks on the World Trade Center, the Holland Tunnel remained closed to non-emergency traffic for over a month, due to the Manhattan portals' proximity to the World Trade Center site.
+The westbound lanes of the tunnel reopened on September 28, 2001, though eastbound travel was still restricted only to emergency vehicles.
+When the tunnel fully reopened on October 15, strict new regulations were enacted, and single-occupancy vehicles and trucks were banned from entering the tunnel.
 In March 2002, before all of the post-9/11 restrictions were lifted, a warehouse fire near the eastbound tube's New Jersey portal caused the tunnel to be closed entirely for five days; the fire continued for over a week.
 That April, all trucks were banned from the westbound tube, and trucks with more than three axles were also banned from the eastbound tube.
 Single-occupant vehicles were prohibited in the tunnel on weekday mornings between 6:00 am and 10:00 am until November 17, 2003, when the restrictions were lifted.